jmike/naomi/API-Table.md

   });
 ```

-##### Notes

-A table may have multiple, as well as composite, unique keys.

 ### <a name="getIndexKeys" href="getIndexKeys">#</a>getIndexKeys([callback]) -> promise

 Retrieves index key metadata from database.
+Please note: A table may have multiple, as well as composite, index keys.

 ##### Parameters